FelixWohlfrom/LightTester/README.md

 Quite useful to try out different light moods before cutting a led stripe into parts.

 ![The light tester in use](assets/in_use.jpg)

+## License

+This software is licensed under MIT license.
+For details, see the [LICENSE](./LICENSE) file.